Stochastic Redistribution vs. LP Surrogates for Circuit Balancing

 Abstract

-We study circuit balancing when service points (SPs) exhibit stochastic load deviations with lognormally distributed overshoot probabilities.
+We study circuit balancing when service points (SPs) exhibit stochastic load deviations that are separable in time and amplitude (rank‑1).
 The operator periodically redistributes SPs across circuits to minimize imbalance.
 We model SP deviation dynamics, derive aggregate circuit loads, and compare a discrete Redistribution objective (RMS risk) with a linear LP surrogate (L1 risk).
-Our main theorem shows that, under exogenous stochastic dynamics and lognormal heterogeneity, the LP relaxation is exact almost surely, reducing a stochastic assignment problem to a convex program.
-We also delineate when this equivalence breaks (RMS objectives, capacities, topology) and how to extend it with MILP/MIQP formulations.
+Our main result shows that, under a global multiplicative factor driving deviations, the LP relaxation is exact, reducing a stochastic assignment problem to a convex program with integral optima.
+We also delineate when this equivalence breaks (true RMS objectives, capacities, topology) and how to extend it with MILP/MIQP formulations.
+A lognormal global factor is presented as a concrete statistical instantiation of this separable structure.

-Together these three steps: hard nonlinear RMSE → equivalent L1 → exact small LP.
+Hard nonlinear RMS → equivalent L1 → exact small LP.

 1. Problem Setting (stochastic primitives)